 If the Steinway has been rebuilt or restored in any way, other factors may apply such as where the work was done and the qualifications/skill level of who did it, whether or not genuine Steinway replacement parts were used, which exact parts were replaced, and which were not replaced, etc. Some liken this process to purchasing a used high-end automobile… who performed the service, and what parts were used?

-The open market range of “Used Steinways” is very broad due to the extreme range of quality out there.
-Generally speaking, one should expect to pay about double for a new Steinway than for a rebuilt Steinway, unless the piano has been rebuilt at the Steinway factory, in which case the price variance is 10-20%.
+The open market range of “Used Steinways” is very broad due to the extreme range of quality and age.
+Generally speaking, one should expect to pay about double for a new Steinway than for a rebuilt Steinway, unless the piano has been completely rebuilt at the Steinway factory, which costs about 20% less than the new model of similar size.

 Used Steinways of recent vintage are usually worth more than rebuilt old Steinways and are generally valued at roughly 75% of the price of a new Steinway.